megan-a-wallace/Dros_DNA_virus_diversity/README.md

 Scripts should be run in the same folder as competitively mapped bam files against Drosophila viruses and contaminants, with the pre-processing script run first.

-The pre-processing script takes the two included fasta files (virusgenomes.fasta & virusgenomes_noTIRs.fasta) as input, and generates all further files needed for the analyses (excluding virus genome gtf and gff files)
+The pre-processing script takes the two included fasta files (virusgenomes.fasta & virusgenomes_nonTIRs.fasta) as input, and generates all further files needed for the analyses (excluding virus genome gtf and gff files)

 After running the pre-processing script, run the diversity calculations shell script to calculate piA, piS and intergenic pi for both local samples and total populations.